project-anacapa/pa-skills-oauth-cancan/README.md

 Similar steps could be taken for other OAuth providers such as Github, Twitter ,etc.

 (5) Create default home page, and add nav bar to it.
+See http://guides.rubyonrails.org/getting_started.html steps 4.2 and 4.3.
+Also look at nav bar in views/layouts/application.html.erb

 ```
 rails generate controller welcome index
 ```